A Universal Framework for Multiport Network Analysis of Reconfigurable Intelligent Surfaces: Introduction

 \textit{Second}, since it is difficult to interpret the derived general channel models, we approximate them by considering the so-called unilateral approximation, applicable in the case of large transmission distances\footnote{The unilateral approximation consists in setting to zero the feedback channel between a transmitter and a receiver, i.e., the channel from the receiver to the transmitter, and holds when the electrical properties at the transmitter are independent of the electrical properties at the receiver \cite{ivr10}.}.
-Interestingly, the derived simplified models have tractable expressions yet capture the effect of impedance mismatching and mutual coupling.
+Under this approximation, we show that the three models are equivalent by deriving the mappings to convert the $Y$- and $S$-parameters into the $Z$-parameters.
+Interestingly, the derived simplified models improve our understanding of RIS-aided systems since they have tractable expressions yet capture the effect of impedance mismatching and mutual coupling.
+These \gls{em}-consistent models can be used for more accurate optimization, resulting in higher performance enabled by the higher channel model accuracy.

-\textit{Third}, we further simplify the channel models to get engineering insights into the role of the RIS by assuming that all the antennas are perfectly matched and there is no mutual coupling.
-We show that these models are consistent with the model widely accepted in related literature, although an additional approximation is commonly considered in the literature.
-We numerically quantify the impact of such an approximation and show that it vanishes as the number of RIS elements increases.
+\textit{Third}, we further simplify the channel models to get engineering insights into the role of RIS by assuming that all the antennas are perfectly matched and there is no mutual coupling.
+We show that these models are consistent with the model widely accepted in related literature, provided that an additional approximation is considered.
+We numerically quantify the impact of such an approximation and show that, despite it vanishes as the number of RIS elements increases, it is non-negligible for a practical number of RIS elements.

 \textit{Fourth}, we characterize conventional RIS and BD-RIS architectures by using $Z$-, $Y$-, and $S$-parameters.
-Since the three descriptions are equivalent, we discuss how to select the most suitable parameters to describe the RIS architecture according to the needs.
-While $Z$- and $S$-parameters have been widely used to characterize conventional RIS with and without mutual coupling, respectively, we show that $Y$-parameters are particularly useful for BD-RIS.
-In addition, we illustrate the advantages of the three parameters in optimizing conventional RIS and BD-RIS by studying three optimization problems.
+Since the three descriptions are equivalent, we discuss how to select the most suitable parameters to describe the RIS architecture according to the considered scenario, enabling an effective mathematical characterization of RIS.
+While $Z$- and $S$-parameters have been widely used to characterize conventional RIS architectures with and without mutual coupling, respectively, we show that the $Y$-parameters are particularly useful for BD-RIS.
+In addition, we illustrate the advantages of the three descriptions in optimizing conventional RIS and BD-RIS architectures by studying three optimization problems.